Rebecca Tegg

 Rebecca Tegg (born 18 December 1985) is an association football player who represented New Zealand at international level.

 Tegg made her full Football Ferns debut in a 0–3 loss to Australia on 19 July 2007, and represented New Zealand at the 2007 FIFA Women's World Cup finals in China, where they lost to Brazil 0–5, Denmark (0-2) and China (0-2).

 Tegg was also included in the New Zealand squad for the 2008 Summer Olympics where they drew with Japan (2-2) before losing to Norway (0-1) and Brazil (0-4).

 Tegg formally played for Melbourne Victory in the Australian W-League.

+Tegg has a master's degree from Auckland University of Technology, with a thesis examining a soccer intervention for children.